Near the middle of the night he ran down to our bedroom.

 “Okay, come on, cuddle in with me.”

 He snuggled in close and I could see and feel his body moving up and down as he tried to control his breathing and his crying and his fear.
 I rubbed his head, and kissed it, and whispered assurances into his ear.
-I told him when he was afraid he could sing, but he said he couldn’t remember any songs.
+I told him when he was afraid he could sing (“When I am afraid I will trust in you…”), but he said he couldn’t remember any songs.
 He finally calmed down and closed his eyes.

 I had sung to him many times, how could he not remember a song?
-But really, the song I had in mind was one about not being afraid, and the truth is I didn’t teach it to him; I wasn’t intentional about it.
+But the truth is I didn’t teach it to him; I wasn’t intentional about it.

 And like they seem to do, revelation swooped right into my soul: You have not prepared your son for battle.